pete911/vault-auth-kubernetes/README.md

 ## build and run

-It is recommended to use [helm chart](charts/vault-auth-kubernetes), but for testing purposes, project can be run locally - `make build` and:
+It is recommended to use [helm chart](charts/vault-auth-kubernetes), that uses released image from [dockerhub](https://hub.docker.com/repository/docker/pete911/vault-auth-kubernetes), but for testing purposes, project can be run locally - `make build` and:
 ```shell script
 ./vault-auth-kubernetes \
 --account-name <aws-account> \